Data centres are now some of the heaviest users of electricity on Earth.

 If we want to remove all this heat using the cold water, how much would the water warm up?

-10 megawatts is a lot of energy.
+A megawatt is a lot of energy.
 But 20,000 tons is lot of water.
+20 million kilogrammes in other units.

 The cooling capacity is virtually infinite.
 The water that has been 'heated up' by less than half a degree disappears and a fresh amount arrives.
 And at the same time as the water is absorbing this heat the flow is also generating electricity.